UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 ABTA, a travel trade association, is letting dolphins and whales down!
 Remind it that marine animals need protection, too.

 The company advises against the promotion of tourist activities such as bullfighting and elephant rides.
-Urge it to update its Global Welfare Guidance for Animals in Tourism to add facilities that exploit dolphins and whales to its “Unacceptable and Discouraged Practices” list.
+Urge it to update its Animal Welfare Guidelines to add facilities that exploit dolphins and whales to its “unacceptable practices” list.

 Why Marine Parks Suck